camdram/camdram/README.md

    get in touch with one of the developers.
 It would probably be wise to get in touch before starting on any significant projects to avoid wasted effort!
  * Visit http://try.github.io/ if you're not familiar with Git.
+ * Code should ideally conform to the style guide here: http://www.php-fig.org/psr/psr-2/.
+   If this is far too daunting, a poorly styled but functional improvement is better than no improvement.

 9) Commit some code
 ----------------------